Howard Wong

 Howard Wong — known as "Masta Wong" — is a three-time winner on Fuse TV's "Pants-Off Dance-Off".

 Wong initially won on the show's April 27, 2006 broadcast — and then on the two subsequent episodes that pitted him against other popular “Pants-Off Dance-Off” contestants.
 For the competition, Wong stripped to Robbie Williams’s “Rock DJ".

 Wong started briefly as a medical student in Northern California, but after dropping out worked as a photographer shooting pornographic videos.
 He had also attended a nude retreat before coming onto the show.
 He is also a yoga enthusiast.
 Wong joined a nude e-mail list and saw an item in a nudist's magazine that made him to be on the show.

 About his performance during the show he says, "I didn't know what to say or what to do ...
-I'm not going to lie", he continued, "[i]t is kind of cool."
+I'm not going to lie", he continued, "it is kind of cool."